 - a.
-All applicants for a Refugee Travel Document or a Reentry Permit must complete biometrics at a USCIS Application Support Center (ASC) or, if applying for a Refugee Travel Document while outside of the United States at an overseas USCIS facility.
+All applicants for a Refugee Travel Document or a Reentry Permit must complete biometrics at a USCIS Application Support Center (ASC) or, if applying for a Refugee Travel Document while outside of the United States at an authorized overseas collection site, such as a U.S. Embassy, U.S. Consulate or USCIS facility.
 If you are between ages 14 through 79 and you are applying for a Refugee Travel Document or a Reentry Permit, you must also be fingerprinted as part of USCIS biometrics services requirement.
 After you have filed this application, USCIS will notify you in writing of the time and location for your biometrics services appointment.
 Failure to appear to be fingerprinted or for other biometrics services may result in a denial of your application. - b.
-All applicants for Reentry Permits and/or Refugee Travel Documents between the ages of 14 through 79 are required to pay the additional \$85 biometrics services fee.
-(See the What Is the Filing Fee section of these Instructions.) - c.
 An individual outside the United States who is seeking an Advance Parole Document for humanitarian reasons or for significant public benefit, including under one of the Family Reunification Parole policies, and who is between ages 14 through 79, must be fingerprinted as part of the USCIS biometrics services requirement.
 Depending on the individual's location, USCIS or the Department of State will advise the location for the biometrics services appointment.